 Happy and driven employees are key to scaling up a business and AI will be able to compete against large businesses for the best.

 Marketing campaigns must focus on delivering the right message to their ideal customers.
-In today’s digital age, customers expect to only see ads that are tailored to their own preferences, otherwise small businesses may lose leads to their competition (and worse, money spent on ads that do not perform well!).
+In today’s digital age, customers expect to only see ads that are tailored to their own preferences, otherwise small businesses may lose leads to their competition (and worse, money spent on ads that do not perform well).

-AI prevents this from happening by creating buying personas to understand exactly what a customer is looking for.
+AI prevents this from happening by creating buyer personas to understand exactly what a customer is looking for.
 This enables marketers to predict how a customer will react when they receive a marketing message.
 The more it suits their needs, the more likely they will communicate back with the brand.

 Of course, none of this will be possible if the personas created aren’t matched correctly with the customer.
 AI analytics study a customer’s past and present online behavior to discover ad create accurate advertising campaigns.